 JCSDA is a multi-agency research center committed to improving and accelerating the quantitative use of research and operational satellite data in weather, ocean, climate and environmental analysis and prediction systems.
 Hosted by UCAR Community Programs, the interagency partnership assimilates many types of data from conventional and satellite sources by creating integrated modeling systems.
 The JCSDA transitions this research to operational and university communities through a robust data infrastructure and open-source software.

 By the close of the 20th century satellite scientists and program managers were not satisfied with the long time -- typically two years -- that elapsed between the launch of any new satellite and the use of data provided by its sensors for operational numerical weather prediction.
 Given the cost of these systems and their finite lifetimes -- typically five years -- it was realized that reducing the time from launch to operational use to one year represented a 33% improvement in productivity, and eliminated a costly missed opportunity for scientists and the public alike.
 Therefore, in 2001, the National Aeronautics and Space Administration (NASA) and National Oceanic and Atmospheric Administration (NOAA) formed the Joint Center for Satellite Data Assimilation to address the problem with efficient research to operations transitions.

 Leaders in Data Assimilation

 Effective environmental prediction requires several elements.
 One of these is accurate, well-distributed observations of the Earth's environment, for which satellite sensors are the largest source.
 Numerical models that embody the physical and chemical laws governing the behavior of the Earth's land surface, oceans, and atmosphere are another element, as are powerful computing systems to run these models rapidly to provide timely forecasts.

 The science of data assimilation is the mortar that binds these elements into successful prediction systems for weather, oceans, climatology, and ecosystems.
 The Joint Center for Satellite Data Assimilation (JCSDA) is dedicated to developing and improving the ability to exploit satellite data more effectively in the United States.
-The JCSDA is a distributed collaborative effort that allows the work required to use the billions of satellite observations available daily to be shared several operational agencies in the United States.
+The JCSDA is a distributed, collaborative effort that allows the work required to use the billions of satellite observations available daily to be shared by several operational agencies in the United States.